 There are no legal proceedings to which the Trust, the Advisor, or the Distributor is a party that are likely to have a material adverse effect on the fund or the ability of either the Advisor or the Distributor to perform its contract with the fund.

 INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The financial statements and financial highlights of the predecessor fund for the fiscal year ended August 31, 2020 have been audited by PricewaterhouseCoopers LLP, independent registered public accounting firm, as stated in their report with respect thereto, and are incorporated herein by reference in reliance upon said report given on the authority of said firm as experts in accounting and auditing.
-PricewaterhouseCoopers LLP, independent registered public accounting firm, has been appointed as the independent registered public accounting firm for the fund.
+PricewaterhouseCoopers LLP, independent registered public accounting firm, is the independent registered public accounting firm for the fund.
 PricewaterhouseCoopers LLP has offices at 101 Seaport Boulevard, Suite 500, Boston, Massachusetts 02210.